marcuslull/DSAPython/README.md

 will allocate container size (up or down) automatically depending on the number of elements in the container.
 This ADT had the
 methods: append, insert, remove, and search.

+**Stack**

+Utilizes Python's list to create a lifo container.
+Includes methods peek, pop and push.